Gi1ia/TechNoteBook/Design/Design URL Shortener System.md

 Original_url : varchar,
 Short_url : varchar
 )
+Base10: Auto_Inc -> Base62: short_url
 Then the auto-incremental primary key ID is used to do the conversion: (ID, 10) <==> (short_url, BASE).
 Whenever you insert a new original_url, the query can return the new inserted ID, and use it to derive the short_url, save this short_url and send it to cilent.

+**Con** : we can not assure that this will be 1:1 mapping.
+It will be 1 long: N short mapping.
+However, this is a **trade off**.
+If we want to use hash solution, we need a key-value store, which is also very expensive.

 Code for methods (that are used to convert ID to short_url and short_url to ID):